-The decision of Beijing IP Court is appealable to the Supreme People's Court IP Court ("the SPC").
+The decision of Beijing IP Court is appealable to the IP Court of the Supreme People's Court ("the SPC").
 The decision of the SPC is binding once made.
 Below is a flow chart of the invalidation procedure:

 Strategy for Filing an Invalidation